Resident engagement

 A dedicated health and safety lead for the council is required by the Social Housing (Regulation) Act 2023.
 This is to ensure the health or safety of tenants of social housing.

-This role is assigned to the Director of Environment and Communities, Philippa Dart.
+This role is assigned to Richard Tomkinson, Assistant Director of Housing, Wellbeing, and Communities.

 If the health and safety lead is unable to act due to absence or illness, the council can identify an alternative person for that period of time.